Engee documentation

 backlash input pos direction

-If the input changes direction, it is disconnected from the output.
-The output remains constant until the input reaches the end of the deadband and triggers again.
+If the Input changes direction, it disconnects from the output.
+The output remains constant until the Input reaches the end of the dead zone and fires again.

 Ports